 Task 0: Review lab policies

-For every lab (except for the first lab), there will be an attendance sheet.
+There will be an attendance sheet for every lab (except this one!).
 Make sure you sign the attendance sheet to get credit for attending lab.

-To get full credit for participation in lab, you must work productively and submit the work that you complete.
+To get full credit for participation in lab, you must work productively throughout the lab session.
 You will not be penalized if you cannot finish all of the lab exercises.

 Don’t hesitate to ask for help!
 The course staff is more than happy to help you with any questions that you may have, and we will be coming around to assist you during lab.